-- For Cray XE systems (Cray Gemini based system interconnection network) xt-bhs: The xt-bhs method uses a basic hardware system server that runs on the SMW to access and read node memory. xt-bhs is the default access method for these systems. - For Cray XT systems (Cray SeaStar based system interconnection network) xt-ssi: The xt-ssi method uses the SeaStar SSI channel to the Cray system's network application-specific integrated circuit (ASIC) chip to read node memory. xt-ssi is the default access method for these systems. - xt-hsn: The xt-hsn method utilizes a proxy that reads node memory via the High-speed Network (HSN).
-The xt-hsn method is faster than the xt-ssi method and the xt-bhs method, but there are situations where it will not work (for example, if the Cray network ASIC chip is not functional).
+- xt-bhs: The xt-bhs method uses a basic hardware system server that runs on the SMW to access and read node memory. xt-bhs is the default access method for these systems. - xt-hsn: The xt-hsn method utilizes a proxy that reads node memory via the High-speed Network (HSN).
+The xt-hsn method is faster than the xt-bhs method, but there are situations where it will not work (for example, if the Gemini ASIC is not functional).
 However, the xt-hsn method is preferable because the dump completes in a short amount of time and the node can be returned to service sooner.